-- (a) "Board" means the Medical Board of California or its designee unless otherwise specified. - (b) "Clinical Diagnostic Evaluation" includes any exam performed by a licensed health provider used to determine: - (1) whether the participant has a substance abuse problem; - (2) whether the participant is a threat to himself or herself or others; and - (3) recommendations relating to the participant's treatment, rehabilitation, and/or the participant's ability to practice medicine safely. - (c) "Contractor" includes a contractor or a subcontractor who contracts to perform services for a vendor, including but not limited to medical or mental health, or other service providers. - (d) "Employer" includes the participant's employer, supervisor, chief of staff, the health or wellbeing committee chair, or equivalent, as applicable to the participant's practice setting, if any. - (e) "Licensee" means a California licensed physician and surgeon. - (f) "Participant" means a California licensed physician and surgeon enrolled in the Program pursuant to a signed agreement with the Program, regardless of whether he or she enrolled as Board-referral pursuant to a condition of probation or as a self-referral. - (g) "Practice restriction" means a restriction from practicing medicine for any period of time or a limitation on any of the following: - (1) Number of hours the participant is authorized to practice medicine; - (2) Locations where a participant is authorized to practice medicine; - (3) The types of services or procedures the participant may perform. - (h) "Program" means the Physician and Surgeon Health and Wellness Program authorized pursuant to Article 14 commencing with Section 2340 of the code. - (i) "Substance abuse problem" includes but is not limited to such terms as substance abuse disorder and addiction. - (j) "Vendor" means the entity contracted with the Board to perform services required to administer the Program or its designee.
+- (a) "Board" means the Medical Board of California or its designee unless otherwise specified. - (b) "Contractor" includes a contractor or a subcontractor who contracts to perform services for a vendor. - (c) "Employer" includes the participant's employer, supervisor, chief of staff, the health or wellbeing committee chair, or equivalent, as applicable to the participant's practice setting, if any. - (d) "Licensee" means a California licensed physician and surgeon. - (e) "Participant" means a California licensed physician and surgeon enrolled in the Program pursuant to a signed agreement with the Program, regardless of whether he or she enrolled as Board-referral pursuant to a condition of probation or as a self-referral. - (f) "Practice restriction" means a restriction from practicing medicine for any period of time or a limitation on any of the following: - (1) Number of hours the participant is authorized to practice medicine; - (2) Locations where a participant is authorized to practice medicine; - (3) The types of services or procedures the participant may perform. - (g) "Program" means the Physician and Surgeon Health and Wellness Program authorized pursuant to Article 14 commencing with Section 2340 of the code. - (h) "Vendor" means the entity contracted with the Board to perform services required to administer the Program or its designee.